joey-qytyku/OS-90-fixed/docs/Memory.md

 # DPMI

-The kernel only supports the features that DPMI implements for virtual memory.
+The kernel only supports the features that DPMI 1.0 supports for virtual memory.
 The userspace memory manager is responsible for implementing heaps and other features.
+While OS/90 is mostly DPMI 0.9, it supports some 1.0 features.

-We will "respond" to each feature that DPMI calls for and describe how OS/90 implements them.
+We will address each feature that DPMI calls for and describe how OS/90 implements them.

 ## Page Locking